 Here’s a quick definition for each:

 - Hatchback: A hatchback is defined by a hatch-type rear door that attached at the roof and opens upwards It’s also a two-box design, meaning the cabin and boot are part of the same internal space.
-The cabin and boot are one ‘box’ and the second ‘box’ is the the engine.
+The cabin and boot are one ‘box’ and the second ‘box’ is the engine.
 Hatchbacks are C-segment (medium) cars.

 - Supermini: A supermini is a compromise between a hatch and a city car.
-Superminis are bigger than city cars and can comfortable fit two adults in the back.
+Superminis are bigger than city cars and can comfortably fit two adults in the back.
 However, they aren’t as big or as comfortable as hatchbacks.
 Superminis are B-segment (small) cars.

 - City car: A city car is basically just a very small hatchback.
-Usually they're designed with all four wheels pushed as far as they’ll go to help with internal space and handling.
+Usually, they're designed with all four wheels pushed as far as they’ll go to help with internal space and handling.
 While they do have rear seats, they are usually too small for adults to sit comfortably.
 City cars are A-segment (mini) cars.

-As you can see, the three bodystyles are very vague and there’s a lot of overlap between each segment.
+As you can see, the three body styles are very vague and there’s a lot of overlap between each segment.
 What differentiates a big supermini from a small hatchback or a big city car from a small supermini?
 Nothing much.

 Definitions (kind of) out of the way, let's take a look at my favourite city cars, superminis and hatchbacks of 2018!